 Cast your mind back to August last year and you might remember Tom Cruise's surprise pit stop at a St Albans curry house.
-The Mission Impossible star paid a visit to the Indian eaterie whilst filming All You Need is Kill at the nearby Leavesden Studios, dining with a group of eight friends at the Veer Dhara and ordering the unusual combination of lobster and chicken tikka masala.
+The Mission: Impossible star paid a visit to the Indian eaterie while filming All You Need Is Kill at the nearby Leavesden Studios, dining with a group of eight friends at the Veer Dhara and ordering the unusual combination of lobster and chicken tikka masala.
 Exciting stuff.

 When the time came for the bill to be settled, the plot thickened.
 You might have expected Forbes' highest paid actor in Hollywood to whip out his plastic, but as it turns out the restaurant doesn't accept American Express and a friend had to cover Cruise's share.